 Schools can choose the appropriate assessment to measure the skills of pre-literacy, math, and social emotional learning for PK students.
-Currently, the schools that have PK Only campuses use the following assessments: Every Child Ready, Teaching Strategies GOLD, PPVT and TEMA.
+Currently, the schools that have PK Only campuses use the following assessments: Every Child Ready, Teaching Strategies GOLD, PPVT, TEMA, and DECA.

 Floors and Targets: DC PCSB set the floors and targets for each assessment to align to charter goals for consistency.
 The minimum range between the floor and target for PK Student Outcomes is 15 points.
+The floors and targets for Student Outcomes will be re-assessed every three years, with the last re-calculation in 2018-19.
+The floors and targets will be re-assessed next in in 2021-22.